 If you're boarding a bus in West Sussex with an older person's pass, you will no longer be able to travel before 0930 on Mondays to Fridays.
 West Sussex disabled pass holders will still be able to board at any time in West Sussex.

 If you're boarding a 420 or 820 bus in London with an older person's pass, you will no longer be able to travel before 0930 on Mondays to Fridays.
 London Freedom disabled pass holders will still be able to board at any time in London.

 What contingency measures do you have in place if the spread of the virus continues?

-We have in place a dedicated team that is closely monitoring and managing the current situation.
-They communicate every day and have two virtual meetings each week.
+We have in place a dedicated team that has been closely monitoring and managing the current situation.
+They communicate every day and have virtual meetings each week.
 Our priority is to protect the safety of our passengers and our employees.
-In addition, we will continue to liaise closely with government and public health authorities on any further steps we should take.
+In addition, we liaise closely with government and public health authorities on any further steps we should take.

 How will I know if the situation has changed?